-- Manufacturer and model number of residential gateway (CPE) that demonstrates the service is delivered via a specific technology. - Printed screen showing "denial of service" for that technology type or list of available technologies as evidence from provider website address search tool, where date is clearly visible and within the 180 days.
+- Manufacturer and model number of residential gateway (CPE) that demonstrates the service is delivered via a specific technology. - Printed screen showing a list of available technologies from provider website address search tool, where date is clearly visible and within 180 days of the challenge, which indicates qualifying broadband technology is not available at this location.